shufanhe/MyRecipe/docs/iteration_report_4.md

 Completed Work
 ----------------
 1. Shufan:
    - Like Recipe: Changing between like and unlike, incrementing and decrementing like counts.
-Redirecting is still not working, needs to work on js
+Stays on the same page after like/unlike.
-   - Review Recipe - allowing users to leave a review on recipe after cooking it.
+   - Review Recipe - allowing users to leave a review on recipe after cooking it, page still refreshes
    - New Navbar design
    - Debugging past code - specifically post_recipe (recipes show up on user account after posting it), and view_recipe (made it work for user account and categories)
 2. Khanh: